 Moving into Stamfordham Primary

 The staff at Stamfordham Primary place emphasis on getting to know all the children coming into school.
 As part of this process staff visit the children in their previous settings, liaising with the Pre-School providers who already know the children well.
 They also offer home visits where they can talk to you in the comfort of the home.

 They take these opportunities to meet the children and discuss any children with SEND, Identifying any support that is already in place or may be needed in the future.
 Records are transferred up with the children and support continued where necessary.

 During the child’s early days in school staff make observations and assessments, which act as a marker to measure progress against at a later date.

-We believe it is very important to prepare all of our children for their transition to middle school at the end of Year 4.
-Our Year 4 staff work with receiving Middle Schools to provide a range of transition activities over the summer term, which all children take part in.
+We believe it is very important to prepare all of our children for their transition to secondary school at the end of Year 6.
+Our Year 6 staff work with Ponteland Secondary School to provide a range of transition activities over the summer term, which all children take part in.